minettekaum/text_to_speech/tutorial.md

 </audio>

 ##### Example 2:
-The default settings were used, and no reference audio was provided.
+I used the default settings and didn't add a reference audio.

 [Click here to listen to the generated audio](assets/demo_audio_hike.wav)